-The original document was filed with the AMF (French Securities Regulator) on March 4, 2011, in accordance with article 212-13 of its General Regulation.
+The original document was filed with the AMF (French Securities Regulator) on March 4, 2011, in accordance with article 212-13 of the General Regulation of the AMF.
 As such, it may be used to support a financial transaction if accompanied by a prospectus duly approved by the AMF.
-This document was produced by the issuer and is binding upon its signatory.
+Only the French version is legally binding.